SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

     :alt: job performance outliers
     :align: center

-Note that the outlier data are right skewed and not normally distributed, with a higher density towards the higher most values.
+The outlier data are left, negatively skewed in shape and not normally distributed, with a higher density towards the higher most values.

 Taking a look at ``outliers.head()`` and ``extremes.head()`` yields the same data points, meaning that, by definition, we have 4015 fringe values for the target variable 'job performance'.
 In some cases, we would like to further investigate this group of data points to for further insight into extreme variants in performance, but in this case, we will drop them during our preprocessing phase.